 Keeping track of if your alcohol consumption has changed, and being mindful of other impacts alcohol may be having on your life, can help you to stay healthy.

-Here are six things to be mindful of in isolation.
+Here are six things to be mindful of.

 Assess your alcohol consumption with this Drinking Calculator